Understanding the Connection Between Iron Levels and Sleep

 What I Learned Firsthand

-A few months back, I found out that my 1-year-old’s iron levels are a little low.
+A few months back, I discovered that my 1-year-old’s iron levels are a little low.

-It honestly caught me off guard.
-We’ve always paid attention to nutrition, plenty of fruits, veggies, and a regular routine, but it reminded me how easily something can slip under the radar.
-And as a pediatric sleep consultant, it sparked a deeper dive into something we often overlook, how iron levels can impact sleep... something we never thought about with our older two children.
+Honestly, it caught me off guard.
+We’ve always paid attention to nutrition, ensuring plenty of fruits and veggies in our routine.
+But this experience reminded me how easily something can slip under the radar.
+As a pediatric sleep consultant, it sparked a deeper dive into a topic we often overlook: how iron levels can impact sleep.
+This is something we never considered with our older two children.

 What is Iron Deficiency Anemia (IDA)?

 Iron deficiency anemia (IDA) is the most common nutritional deficiency in young children, affecting roughly 20–25% of infants.
-It happens when the body doesn’t have enough iron to make healthy red blood cells, and it often occurs right when your child is growing the fastest and their brain is developing the most.
+It occurs when the body doesn’t have enough iron to make healthy red blood cells.
+This often happens right when your child is growing the fastest and their brain is developing the most.

 How Low Iron Impacts Sleep (It's More Than Just Tiredness)